 Who Should Attend:

-This 30-hour training program is designed to complement the occupational activities of cannabis industry employees, but it is also applicable to all general industry supervisors and workers with some safety responsibility.
+This 30-hour training program is designed to complement the occupational activities of cannabis industry employees, but it is also applicable to all general industry supervisors or workers with any safety responsibility.

 NOTE: for cannabis industry employees, this program satisfies the requirement to have at least one supervisor and one employee complete Cal/OSHA 30-Hour General Industry training per Bureau of Cannabis Control (16 CCR, Div.
 42), California Department of Food and Agriculture (3 CCR, Div.
 8, Ch.
 1), and California Department of Public Health (17 CCR Div.
 1, Ch.
 13); for those outside of the regulated cannabis industry, this program is voluntary in the state of California and does not meet the training requirements for any OSHA standards, though several U.S. states and some contractors, municipalities, and other entities do require its successful completion.